-This course provides a capstone experience for upper-level students majoring in biology.
-Class activities introduce students to academic and professional infrasturctures, career opportunities, and major conceptual issues in the biological sciences.
-During a significant part of the course, students will read and discuss current articles from the primary sci

-P: Biology major with jr st Fall and Spring.
+This course provides an interdisciplinary capstone experience for upper-level students majoring in biology.
+Class activities introduce students to academic and professional infrastructures, career opportunities, and major conceptual issues in the biological sciences, including the socioeconomic impacts of new advances in biology.
+During a significant part of the course, students will read and discuss current articles from the primary scientific literature.
+Teams of students will lead class discussions about cutting-edge discoveries and new concepts conveyed in the selected articles.
+Presentations will fulfill the communication objective for a capstone experience in the UW-Green Bay General Education curriculum.
+The class discussions will address the interdisciplinary implications of new biology discoveries and their relevance to current socioeconomic problems.
+P: Biology major with jr st